-- (1) To enable a sign to be located on both light and dark backgrounds or for corporate signage where the colours cannot be changed, a contrasting border should be placed around the sign. - (2) The sign shall not have any sharp edges and if fitted into a frame, the frame shall not have any sharp edges. - (3) Illuminated clear glass or acrylic signs with coloured etched legends are not acceptable for legibility reasons. - (4) Signs indicating washrooms for different sexes should have clear and simple symbols or words preferably with colour distinctions between male and female e.g. blue colour for male and pink colour for female.
+- (1) To enable a sign to be located on both light and dark backgrounds or for corporate signage where the colours cannot be changed, a contrasting border should be placed around the sign. - (2) The sign must not have any sharp edges and if fitted into a frame, the frame must not have any sharp edges. - (3) Illuminated clear glass or acrylic signs with coloured etched legends are not acceptable for legibility reasons. - (4) Signs indicating washrooms for different sexes should have clear and simple symbols or words, preferably with colour distinctions between male and female e.g. blue for male and pink for female.

-8.5.4 Location and height of signs
+8.5.4 Location and Height of Signs